lsst-dm/dmtn-249/index.rst

 This registration will be performed in the same database transaction that registers the artifact transaction, causing it to fail early and prevent the transaction from ever being opened if this violates a constraint, such as an invalid data ID value or a ``{dataset type, data ID, collection}`` uniqueness failure.
 If the artifact transaction is opened successfully, the new datasets will be present in the database without datastore records and hence (to queries that do not look specifically at this transaction) appear to be unstored for the duration of the transaction.

-After the transaction has been opened, :py:class:`Butler.put_many` calls :py:meth:`Datastore.predict_new_uris` and ``Butler._get_resource_paths`` to obtain all signed URLs needed for the writes.
+After the transaction has been opened, :py:class:`Butler.put_many` calls :py:meth:`Datastore.predict_new_uris` and :py:meth:`Butler._get_resource_paths` to obtain all signed URLs needed for the writes.
-In ``DirectButler``, ``_get_resource_paths`` just concatenates the datastore root with the relative path instead.
+In ``DirectButler``, :py:meth:`~Butler._get_resource_paths` just concatenates the datastore root with the relative path instead.
 These URLs are passed to :py:meth:`Datastore.put_many` to write the actual artifacts directly to their permanent locations.
 If these datastore operations succeed, :py:meth:`Butler.commit_transaction` is called.
-This calls the transaction's :py:meth:`~ArtifactTransaction.commit_phase_one` (always in the client) and :py:meth:`~ArtifactTransaction.commit_phase_two` (on the server for ``RemoteButler``, in the client in ``DirectButler``) methods.
-The first does nothing in this case, while the latter calls uses :py:class:`Datastore.verify` on all datasets in the transaction.
+This calls the transaction's :py:meth:`~ArtifactTransaction.commit` (on the server for ``RemoteButler``, in the client in ``DirectButler``) method, which calls :py:class:`Datastore.verify` on all datasets in the transaction.
 Because these :py:class:`~lsst.daf.butler.DatasetRef` objects do not have datastore records attached, :py:class:`Datastore.verify` is responsible for generating them (e.g. computing checksums and sizes) as well as checking that these artifacts all exist.
 The datastore records are returned to :py:meth:`Butler.commit_transaction`, which inserts them into the database as it closes the transaction.
+The :py:meth:`~ArtifactTransaction.commit` implementation returns an empty :py:class:`RawBatch`, since the datasets were registered when the transaction was opened.

 All operations after the transaction's opening occur in a ``try`` block that calls :py:class:`Butler.revert_transaction` if an exception is raised.
-The :py:meth:`~ArtifactTransaction.revert_phase_one` implementation for :py:class:`PutTransaction` again does nothing, while :py:meth:`~ArtifactTransaction.revert_phase_two` calls :py:meth:`Datastore.unstore` to remove any artifacts that may have been written.
+The :py:meth:`~ArtifactTransaction.revert` implementation calls :py:meth:`Datastore.unstore` to remove any artifacts that may have been written.
 If this succeeds, it provides strong exception safety; the repository is left in the same condition it was before the transaction was opened.
 If it fails - as would occur if the database or server became unavailable or artifact storage became unwriteable - a special exception is raised (chained to the original error) notifying the user that the transaction has been left open and must be cleaned up manually.

 In the case of :py:class:`PutTransaction`, a revert should always be possible as long as the database and artifact storage systems are working normally.

-As required, an abandon implementation is also provided.
+As always, abandoning the failed transaction is another option.
+The :py:meth:`~ArtifactTransaction.abandon` implementation for ``put`` is quite similar to the :py:meth:`~ArtifactTransaction.commit` implementation; it differs only in that it exits without error instead of raising an exception when some artifacts are missing.
-This does nothing in :py:meth:`~ArtifactTransaction.abandon_phase_one` and verifies datasets in :py:meth:`~ArtifactTransaction.abandon_phase_two` to insert datastore records for only those datasets whose artifacts had already been written.
+It still inserts datastore records only for the datasets whose artifacts are already present (as is necessary for consistency guarantees).

 .. _use-case-removing-artifacts: